oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/05-prometheus.md

 ```

 ### Access the Prometheus web UI
 Now you can access the Prometheus web UI in your browser with the URL `http://<HostIP>:30000`.

 #### Access the Target Page
 In the top menu, click `Status` and then `Targets`.
 The target page is displayed.
-Go to the bottom of the page, you'll find that the two targets of `wls-domain1` are up and healthy.
+Go to the bottom of the page; you'll find that the two targets of `wls-domain1` are up and healthy.

 ![Prometheus Targets](./images/prometheus-targets.png)

-#### Query the WebLogic Metrics from Graph Page
+#### Query the WebLogic Metrics from the Graph Page
 In the top menu, click `Graph`.
-The gragph page is displayed.
-Enter the expression `wls_jvm_uptime` that is one of the WebLogic metrics and click `Execute`.
+The graph page is displayed.
+Enter the expression `wls_jvm_uptime` that is one of the WebLogic metrics, and click `Execute`.
 There will be two results displayed as shown below.
-This means that Prometheus server can scrape metrics from WebLogic servers successfully.
+This means that the Prometheus server can scrape metrics from WebLogic Servers successfully.

 ![Prometheus Targets](./images/prometheus-graph.png)